Timeline of association football: 1880s

 The Football Association legalises professionalism.
 The first non-European international was contested on 28 November 1885, at Newark, New Jersey, between the United States and Canada, the Canadians winning 1–0.
 Arbroath beat Bon Accord 36–0 in the Scottish Cup, a record which stands to this day.
+Southampton F.C. and Millwall F.C. were founded as St. Mary's Young Men Association F.C. and Millwall Rovers respectively.